Alick Mackenzie: First-class cricket

-Photo of the New South Wales side that played Victoria in December 1889.
+Photo of the New South Wales team that played Victoria in December 1889.
 Alick Mackenzie in the middle row second from left.

 Alick made his first-class debut as an 18 year old in December 1888 when he was selected to play for New South Wales against an Australian XI.
 He performed well on debut, his score of 34 being amongst the best of the NSW batsman and made against Australia's best bowlers of the day.
 Alick would play for NSW on a regular basis from that point until season 1902/03.
 He played only one more game for NSW after that season, which came in season 1906/07 when he appeared for NSW against Western Australia in Perth.

-During the 1893/94 season Alick was selected in the New South Wales side that toured New Zealand from January to February 1894.
+During the 1893/94 season Alick was selected in the New South Wales team that toured New Zealand from January to February 1894.
 He was the leading run scorer on the tour.

-The highlight of Alick's first class career came during the 1897/98 season when he scored his only first class century (130) playing for New South Wales in a match against the touring England side.
+The highlight of Alick's first class career came during the 1897/98 season when he scored his only first class century (130) playing for New South Wales in a match against the touring England team.
 In two matches against the England team that season Alick made consecutive scores of 80, 59, 130, 52 for an average of 80.25.
-As a result of these performances, he was generally considered to be in contention for a spot in the Australia side for the fifth test match of the 1897/98 Ashes series but ultimately didn't gain selection.
+As a result of these performances, he was generally considered to be in contention for a spot in the Australia team for the fifth test match of the 1897/98 Ashes series but ultimately didn't gain selection.

 Alick retired at the conclusion of the 1909/10 season.
-As a reward for his services to the game he was named as manager of the Australian side that toured New Zealand from February to April 1910 and subsequently appeared for the Australian side in their match against Taranaki.
+As a reward for his services to the game he was named as manager of the Australian team that toured New Zealand from February to April 1910 and subsequently appeared for the Australian team in their match against Taranaki.